mamaz/unit-testing/PITCHME.md

 ## Makes development faster

-- Makes you slow down and think (?)
+- Makes you to slow down and think (?)
 - Reduce fear that something will break.
 - Leads to reduce the cost of change.